cargo2nix/cargo2nix/README.md

 1. Install [nix](https://nixos.org/nix) on your *NIX machine
 1. `nix-build -A package`

-## How to use for your Rust projects
+## How to use this for your Rust projects

 Use `default.nix` in this repository as an example, select the package you want to build and set up required build-time/run-time dependencies.